Fiona-T/world-happiness-data/README.md

 - Welcome message with short note on the purpose of the application
 - Option for user to input the country name they want
 - Option for user to view a list of the available countries within the dataset, before inputting their choice of country
-- Exception handling for the country choice
+- Exception handling for the country choice, so that relevant error messages are shown if the user inputs an invalid input
-- When a valid country is entered, show the years for which the happiness score is available for that country, since the dataset does not have a score recorded for every year for some countries.
+- When a valid country is entered (that is not a one score country), show the years for which the happiness score is available for that country, since the dataset does not have a score recorded for every year for some countries.
 User can then choose from these years.
 - Option for user to choose the year they want to view for that country, or all years
-- Exception handling for the user input to the years choice input
+- Exception handling for the years choice input, so that relevant error messages are shown if the user inputs an invalid input
 - Option for user, if they have chosen to view all years, to choose if they want to view a graph of the data.
 This will be the happiness score for that country over time
-- Exception handling for the user input to the Y/N choice input
+- Exception handling for the user input to the Y/N choice input, so that relevant error messages are shown if the input is invalid
 - Option for user, if they originally chose a single year, to then view all years for the selected country
 - Option for the user to choose a different year for the selected country, after viewing a single year's score or viewing all years' scores (this option is not applicable when a country only has one score for one year)
 - Option for user to view min, max, median, average, or all of these values, for the selected country - this option can be chosen after selecting a single year's score to view, or after selecting all years, but is not available when a country only has one score
 - Option for user to go back and select another option from min, max, median, average, or all options (e.g. they chose max first time, can go back and chose min or all, etc.)
 - Option for user to choose a different country, or to exit programme when they have viewed their data
 - There are five countries in the dataset that only have a score recorded for one year.
 If the user chooses these countries, show the score and year along with a note confirming this is the only year available, and the option to choose a different country/exit
-- Exception handling for the user inputs when selecting an option from the list of numbered options
+- Exception handling for the user inputs when selecting an option from the list of numbered options, so that relevant error messages are shown if the input is invalid
 - Exit message confirming to user that they are exiting the application, and how to re-run the application
-- For the country choice user input, accept different alternative/alias names for the countries as far as possible, for example 'britain' will retrieve data for United Kingdom.
+- For the country choice user input, accept different alternative/alias names for the countries as far as practical, for example 'britain' will retrieve data for United Kingdom.
+Even though the application instructs the user to enter the common English name, this handling of alternative names is an extra help to the user to avoid frustration.
-- For user inputs requiring text, accept lowercase, uppercase, titlecase and combinations of same, for example iReLanD will retrieve data for Ireland.
+- For user inputs requiring text, accept lowercase, uppercase, capitalised and combinations of same, for example iReLanD will retrieve data for Ireland.

 ### Future Features

 ## Content Requirements
 ---
 Th content required to create the project was the dataset with which the user will interact.
 It contains the happiness score for each country over the years 2005 - 2020 inclusive.
-Not every country has a score in every year, due to the way the data is collected.
+Not every country has a score in every year, due to the way the data is collected, and as noted previously there are five countries that only have one score recorded in the dataset.
 The [dataset was sourced from Kaggle](https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021?select=world-happiness-report.csv).

 Explanation of Happiness score:
 >It is referred to as "Life Ladder" in the dataset.
 This is the metric used to rate happiness and is based on a "Cantril life ladder" or subjective life evaluation.
 Survey respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
 They are then asked to state which step of the ladder they feel they are at currently.
 The score for each country is the national average of each respondent's answer.
-The other metrics such as GDP, Social Support etc. are used by the Happiness Reports to explain the Life Ladder or Happiness score, these metrics are not used in this application.
+The other metrics such as GDP, Social Support etc. are used by the Happiness Reports to explain the Life Ladder or Happiness score for the particular country.
+These metrics are not used in this application since the focus is purely on the happiness scores themselves.

 ## Technology
 ---